Chancellor Philip Hammond delivered his second Autumn Budget speech to Parliament on 29 October 2018.

 Harding Lewis have summarised some of the headline points and put together a Budget report.
 Please click here to download the full report.

 What is the bigger picture?

-A couple of points that peaked our attention were as follows:
+A few points that peaked our attention are as follows:

 If you would like to talk to someone about these changes and what they could mean for you, please give Harding Lewis a call on 01624 679524 or e-mail us via our contact page on the website.